 Like I said earlier, things were quiet, and we didn’t really know at first what had happened.
 We’d arrived only about an hour after the incident, so our hotel didn’t know the full scenario until later that day.
 No one did.
 Even my own family had no idea until I called them the following day to reassure them I was okay, thinking that they must have heard something on the news.
 (They hadn’t; there’s currently a big complaint that terrorism in Islamic countries gets little media attention due to the assumption that “it’s only Muslims killing other Muslims.”)

 By late in the afternoon of that first day, the Turkish government had advised its own citizens to stay home if at all possible.
-Hence the deserted streets we’d encountered that night.
-Of course, we had no notion of the situation, having spent a good deal of the first day sleeping.
+Hence the deserted streets we’d encountered the night we arrived.
+Of course, we had no notion of the situation, having spent a good deal of that first day sleeping.
 And we hadn’t considered it polite to ask folks “Why does your town seem so empty?”
 I doubt anyone would have answered us anyway, as the Turkish people seem to feel quite a bit of shame and embarrassment for these tourist attacks, even though they bear no responsibility.

 Were we afraid?
 Yes, especially the first couple of days.
 We were told to avoid public transportation and crowds of tourists, but truthfully, there were no lines or crowds anywhere.
 Now that we knew the source of the empty streets, the city seemed quite eerie.
 Speaking English to one another as we walked around town brought many heads swiveling in our direction (mostly because I think no one imagined tourists would still be in town), so we tried to whisper and avoided talking in public as much as possible.